Mary is someone who doesn't believe any previous era was "better" overall, big picture -- but stylistically speaking, a

 Between the buttoned-up Father Knows Best 1950s and the beard-and-bell-bottom 1970s was an incredible decade for fashion: the Sixties.
 It was one of the most exciting, diverse times in style history: Contrast Jackie O's neat pillbox hats circa 1961 with Janis Joplin's headscarves, beads & feathers in the latter part of the decade.

 I find all of it fascinating and fun, but I think my favorite part is the early 1960s.
 Fashion in the early 1960s clearly marked a transitional period.
 In that period, style--like music--retained some classic or traditional influences while hinting at the revolutionary changes to come.

 Here, some key elements of early 1960s fashion, modeled by the era's coolest fashion icons.

 [Above: Seberg stripes in Jean-Luc Godard’s film A bout de souffle (Breathless), 1960]

-Jean Seberg (at top) rocked this close-cropped hairstyle in Jean-Luc Godard's famous new wave French film A Bout de Souffle (Breathless), released in 1960.
+Jean Seberg (at top of the page) rocked this close-cropped hairstyle in Jean-Luc Godard's famous new wave French film A Bout de Souffle (Breathless), released in 1960.
 Audrey Hepburn was arguably the most famous pixie pusher.
 Icons like Twiggy and Mia Farrow took the cut into the later '60s, proving this look had legs.
 It's not for everyone (I could never wear it as an adult, although I had this cut for about 15 minutes back in 1969, at age 3!).
 But when it works, it works.
 The fact that pixie cut Emma Watson is, even now, a stone-cold hair icon is testament to the staying power of this style, over and above beehive hair and other more flamboyant 60s symbols.
 Bonus: Keep up with the frequent trims needed and there should be very little other maintenance to worry about.
-It's a giant among sixties hairstyles.
-And a perfect match for Breton stripes, neckerchiefs and tailored 60s dresses a la Seberg.
+The Jean Seberg 'do is a giant among sixties hairstyles.
+And Seberg style Breton stripes, neckerchiefs and tailored 60s dresses are a perfect match for this pixie cut.
+(Not content with style stardom, Jean Seberg was a compelling activist as well.)
+Interestingly, Twiggy said the pixie cut didn't appeal to her, but she went along with a hairdresser's plan out of shyness.

 2. The Tailored Suit